Valerio Rinicella: Junior racing career

-Formula 4
+Formula 4 (2022–2023)

 2022

 Rinicella racing in the 2022 Italian F4 Championship at the Red Bull Ring.

 Rinicella made his single-seater debut during the 2022 Formula 4 UAE Championship.
 He failed to score any points and finished 26th in the standings.

 For his main campaign, Rinicella signed with MP Motorsport to compete in the F4 Spanish Championship.
 His first podium came not too far away during the third race in Jerez.
 Rinicella had another third place in Spa-Francorchamps, those two being the only times he stood on the rostrum.
 His consistent points scoring secured him sixth in the championship.

 Rinicella also competed in the 2022 Italian F4 Championship with AKM Motorsport from Spa-Francorchamps onwards.
 He failed to score points, finishing 33rd overall with a best finish of 12th.

 2023

 During his pre-season, Rinicella partook in the 2023 Formula 4 UAE Championship with MP Motorsport.
-Rinicella took a number of podiums, including a pole position.
+He took a number of podiums, including a pole position.
 This was enough for fourth place in the championship.

 Rinicella racing at Spa-Francorchamps during the 2023 F4 Spanish Championship.

 Rinicella's main campaign would again lie in the F4 Spanish Championship, where he remained with MP Motorsport.
 He started strong with a second place during the opening Spa-Francorchamps round, initially winning before being demoted due to a track limits penalty.
 It would not be long before he took his first win in the series in Navarra, where he also stood on the podium in all three races.
 He would win again at the Circuit Ricardo Tormo, by then he was an outside chance for the title.
-A triple podium during the Barcelona finale meant Rinicella finished third in the standings with a total of two wins and 12 podiums.
+A triple podium during the Barcelona finale meant Rinicella finished third in the standings with a total of two wins and twelve podiums.

-Formula Regional
+Formula Regional (2024–2025)

 2024

 Rinicella raced in the first two rounds of the pre-season Formula Regional Middle East Championship.
 He scored points in his last two races with seventh and sixth place, placing him 17th in the overall classification.